sebpiq/rhizome/README.md

 Please if you have any feedback, any problem, if you need help, don't hesitate to drop a message in the [issue tracker](https://github.com/sebpiq/rhizome/issues).

-Also, if you would like to share your projects realized with **rhizome**, please contact me, or add them directly in the gallery!
+Also, if you would like to share your projects realized with **rhizome**, please contact me, or add them directly to the gallery!

 Gallery